 Most Certificate Authorities today protect their root certificate by only signing a few certificates.
 These “intermediate” certificates are then used to sign individual server certificates, thus protecting the root certificate from compromise through excessive use.

-Both the Root CA cert and the Intermediate cert should be installed on the server, along with the server cert that was created with the Certificate Signing Request.
+Both the Root CA certificate and the Intermediate certificate should be installed on the server, along with the server certificate that was created with the Certificate Signing Request.

-The chain of trust for basic InCommon/Comodo SSL certs uses the InCommon RSA Server CA intermediate cert:
+The chain of trust for basic InCommon/Sectigo SSL certificates uses the InCommon RSA Server CA 2 intermediate certificate: